griptape-ai/griptape-trade-school/docs/200/compare-movies-workflow/06_workflow_outputs.md

 tasks = workflow.output_tasks()
 ```

-For example, if we want to print the `id` and see the `prompt_template` of the output tasks of our workflow, you can comment out the `workflow.run()` call so it doesn't execute, and then iterate through the output_tasks printing the `id` and `prompt_template`.
+For example, if we want to print the `id` and see the `input_template` of the output tasks of our workflow, you can comment out the `workflow.run()` call so it doesn't execute, and then iterate through the output_tasks printing the `id` and `input_template`.

 ```python
 # ...